freepentests/gists/DESIGN_PATTERNS.md

 ```

-Not only is the code above repetitive, but it can be very difficult to scale and maintain.
-If there were 20 of these ternary operators all over the codebase and you wanted to add a new button class for MacOS, you would have to update the code in each of those 20 places, which is not okay.
+Not only is the code above repetitive, but it is also very difficult to scale and maintain.
+If there were 20 of these conditional checks all over the codebase and you wanted to add a new MacOS-themed button, you would have to update the code in each of those 20 places, which is a nightmare to maintain.

-So now, let's rewrite the code above with the factory pattern:
+Now, let's rewrite the code above with the factory pattern:

 ```js
 const platform = 'windows';